shakfu/coremusic/README.md

 # coremusic

-A Cython wrapper for Apple's CoreAudio and CoreMIDI ecosystem, providing Python bindings for audio development on macOS.
-This project exposes a subset of CoreAudio and CoreMIDI C APIs through Python, enabling audio applications, real-time processing, and audio development on the Apple platform.
+An early stage Cython wrapper for Apple's CoreAudio and CoreMIDI ecosystem, providing Python bindings for professional audio and MIDI development on macOS.
+This project exposes a subset of CoreAudio and CoreMIDI C APIs through Python, enabling advanced audio applications, real-time processing, MIDI routing, and professional audio software development.

 ## Overview

 `coremusic` is a c-based Python extension that provides direct access to Apple's CoreAudio frameworks.
 Built with Cython, it offers near-native performance while maintaining the ease of use of Python.
-The wrapper covers the complete CoreAudio ecosystem, from low-level hardware control to high-level audio processing units.
+The wrapper covers the CoreAudio ecosystem, from low-level hardware control to high-level audio processing units.

 ### Key Features

-- **Complete CoreAudio Framework Coverage**: Full access to CoreAudio, AudioToolbox, and AudioUnit APIs
+- **CoreAudio Framework Coverage**: Full access to CoreAudio, AudioToolbox, and AudioUnit APIs

 - **High Performance**: Cython-based implementation with near-native C performance